 Inorganic MCL PHG MCWD Water Sample Violation?
-Typical Source Contaminants MCL (MCLG) Average Range Date(s) v ioiation: of Contaminant Arsenic (ppb) 10 0.004 2.2 ND - 6.0 2019 No (1) Erosion of natural deposits Fluoride (ppm) 2.0 1 0.31 ND - 0.5 2018-2019 No Erosion of natural deposits Gross Alpha (pCi/L) 15 (0) 0.79 ND - 2.2 2011-2015 No Erosion of natural deposits Disinfection MCL PHG PHG MCWD) Water Sample Typical Source Byproducts [MRDL] [MRDLG] Average Range Date(s) Violation?
-Of Contaminant TTHMs [Total trihalomethanes] (ppb) 80 N/A 21 13 - 29 2019 No Byproduct of drinking water chlorination Haloacetic Acids (ppb) 60 N/A 13 7 - 19 2019 No Byproduct of drinking water disinfection Chlorine Residual (ppm) [4] [4] 0.88 0.37 - 1.2 2019 No Drinking water disinfectant added for treatment
+Typical Source Contaminants MCL (MCLG) Average Range Date(s) violation: of Contaminant Arsenic (ppb) 10 0.004 2.6 ND - 10 2020 No (1) Erosion of natural deposits Fluoride (ppm) 2.0 1 0.30 ND - 0.49 2020 No Erosion of natural deposits Gross Alpha (pCi/L) 15 (0) 1.725 0.02 - 9.99 2020 No Erosion of natural deposits Disinfection MCL PHG MCWD Water Sample Violation?
+Typical Source Byproducts [MRDL] [MRDLG] Average Range Date(s) violation: Of Contaminant TTHMs [Total trihalomethanes] (ppb) 80 N/A 19 10 - 28 2020 No Byproduct of drinking water chlorination Haloacetic Acids (ppb) 60 N/A 11.7 7.4 - 16 2020 No Byproduct of drinking water disinfection Chlorine Residual (ppm) [4] [4] 0.91 0.34 - 1.5 2020 No Drinking water disinfectant added for treatment

 (1)While MCWD's drinking water meets the federal and state standard for arsenic, it does contain low levels of arsenic.
-The arsenic standard balances the current understanding of arsenic's possible health effects against the cost of removing arsenic from drinking water.
+The arsenic standard balances the current understanding of arsenic's possible health effects against the cost of removing arsenic from drinking water and is based on a running annual average for compliance purposes.
 The U.S. Environmental Protection Agency continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.